F5Networks/f5-declarative-onboarding/docs/revision-history.rst

         - 6-28-21

       * - 1.21.1
-        - Released AS3 1.21.1 as a LTS (Long Term Support) version.
+        - Released Declarative Onboarding 1.21.1 as a LTS (Long Term Support) version.
 See the Declarative Onboarding |supportmd| for information about the Declarative Onboarding support policy.
         - 6-23-21

       * - 1.21